ykbryan/wordpress-docker/wordpress/wp-content/plugins/amazon-associates-link-builder/readme.txt

 12. Amazon Associates Link Builder search block
 13. Search for products in Amazon catalog from the Gutenberg block while creating a new post or a page
 14. Select the products you would like to advertise
+15. (Optional) Mouse over on change block type
+16. (Optional) Transform to Shortcode
+17. (Optional) Transformed to Shortcode

 == Frequently Asked Questions ==